Anjok07/ultimatevocalremovergui/README.md

 ## About

 This application is a GUI version of the vocal remover AI created and posted by GitHub user [tsurumeso](https://github.com/tsurumeso).
+This version also comes with a total of 11 high performance models trained by me.
 You can find tsurumeso's original command line version [here](https://github.com/tsurumeso/vocal-remover).

 - **Special Thanks**
     - [tsurumeso](https://github.com/tsurumeso) - The engineer who authored the AI code.
 Thank you for the hard work and dedication you put into the AI application this GUI is built around!